 How would you describe the bilateral relationship between the UAE and Seychelles?

 The relationship between Seychelles and the UAE, and Abu Dhabi especially, is a beautiful partnership.
 In September of 2014, we proved the strength of our relations by signing a visa-waiver agreement, making Seychelles the first African country to benefit from visa exemption in the UAE.
-Apart from that, we have an excellent program of collaboration between our two countries, which is not only characterized as a bilateral relationship, but as a friendship that has evolved over the last 20 years with His Highness Sheikh Khalifa bin Zayed Al Nahyan having a residence in Seychelles and the royal family, including His Highness General Sheikh Mohammed bin Zayed Al Nahyan who comes to the Seychelles regularly for holidays.
+Apart from that, we have an excellent program of collaboration between our two countries, which is not only characterized as a bilateral relationship, but as a friendship that has evolved over the past 20 years with HH Sheikh Khalifa bin Zayed Al Nahyan having a residence in Seychelles and the royal family, and HH General Sheikh Mohamed bin Zayed Al Nahyan who comes to the Seychelles regularly for holidays.
 They have developed a love for the Seychelles and a friendship that is long lasting.
-As a result, they have been prepared to make tangible manifestations of that friendship through substantial grants to the Republic of Seychelles for the development of our youth and in social sectors, such as housing and healthcare.
+As a result, they have been prepared to make tangible manifestations of that friendship through substantial grants to the Republic of Seychelles for the development of our youth and for social sectors, such as housing and healthcare.
 The economic reforms I launched in 2008 have been successful in opening the way for partnership as an avenue of investment with the UAE, and Abu Dhabi was the first to give us $50 million to boost our reserves.
 Over the past 10 years alone, the value of projects and grants between Seychelles and Abu Dhabi has amounted to almost $200 million.
 For a small country like Seychelles, this is huge.
 You can see the results of their investments all over the country, and they can see that the funds have been judiciously and properly utilized for the development of the country.